EPA Reminds Rhode Islanders about Summer Safety Tips on Woonasquatucket River

 EPA continues to make progress cleaning up the river.
 In July 2018, the United States and the Rhode Island Department of Environmental Management (RIDEM) entered into a settlement with two subsidiaries of Stanley Black & Decker, Inc. – Emhart Industries Inc. and Black & Decker, Inc. – who agreed to implement the September 2012 cleanup plan selected by EPA to clean up dioxin contaminated sediment and soil at the Centredale Manor Superfund Site.

 EPA will update residents as the cleanup progresses.
-The cleanup plan is available at the North Providence and Johnston public libraries and on EPA's website.
+The cleanup plan is available at the North Providence and Johnston public libraries.
 EPA is working closely with the Woonasquatucket River Watershed Council to coordinate the cleanup with future restoration and public uses of the river.

 - EPA info on Woonasquatucket River and Centredale Manor cleanup: https://www.epa.gov/superfund/centredale